znuny/manual/source/admin/webservices/invoker/index.rst

 - OTRS_TicketPrioritySet
 - OTRS_TicketHistoryAdd - Requires subelements HistoryType and HistoryComment
 - OTRS_TicketArticleAdd - Supports subelements IsVisibleForCustomer, Body, Subject, MimeType, From, SenderType, Charset, HistoryType, HistoryComment and many more.
 Check the `API <https://doc.znuny.org/doc/api/otrs/6.0/Perl/Kernel/System/Ticket/Article/Backend/MIMEBase.pm.html>`_ for mode details.
+- OTRS_AsynchronousInvokerExecution - Parameter are the WebserviceID, the Invoker name and Data with additional values.
+This invoker will be called.
+OTRS_AsynchronousInvokerExecution must be an array.
+- OTRS_TicketArticleCreateEvent - A comma-separated list of ArticleIDs is passed as the value.
+For each ArticleID the ArticleCreate event is triggered in order to process them again in the web service.

 .. code-block:: XML